Build Your Own Intent-Based SEO Strategy [Free Template]

-Due to SEO's evolvement, your strategy today should involve a bit more than it used to.
-Here, we'll cover ways to do more than simply choosing keywords you want to rank for, complete with a free template.
+SEO best practices are constantly evolving, meaning your organic strategy today needs to include more than it used to.
+Here, we'll cover ways to do more than simply choosing keywords you want to rank for, complete with a free SEO strategy template.

 SEO is difficult.
 Back in the day, nearly anyone could pick a keyword and rank for it.
 Today, it takes a little more thought and consideration.
 You have to understand the user journey, pick keywords you want to target, build your strategy, and measure, and then repeat it all over again.
 At the heart of these strategies–regardless of the goal–is to identify search intent and find opportunities to leverage.